Rapid Business Development: LightSwitch vs. Dynamics CRM vs. SharePoint vs. ASP.NET MVC

 User Experience

-- How good the standard UI looks: Completely subjective and really this is based on what I think looks best.
+- How good the standard UI looks: Subjective—but based on my opinion.

 |